DNA evidence in the O. J. Simpson murder trial: Publications and productions

 Several jurors co-wrote and published Madam Foreman: A Rush to Judgement?
 (1995), defending their reasonable doubt about the DNA evidence.
 Critics panned the book, saying it is filled with so many factual inaccuracies, illogical arguments, and spelling errors that it reinforced, not refuted, the criticism that the jury did not understand the DNA evidence that was presented.

 Prosecutor Christopher Darden published In Contempt (1996) and reiterated the claim that the jury did not understand the DNA evidence.
 He claimed that their relative lack of education played a role in their confusion, noting that 10 did not have college degrees and 1 even lacking a high school diploma.
 He also noted that multiple news outlets reported the jury not paying attention during the DNA section of the trial.

 Defense attorney Robert Shapiro published The Search for Justice (1996), in which he states that he does not believe the police planted blood evidence against Simpson as suggested at trial.

 Lead Defense attorney Johnnie Cochran published Journey to Justice (1996), writing that Simpson is a victim of Detectives Lange, Vannatter, and Fuhrman's police fraud to plant blood evidence against him.
 Critics panned the book as "self-aggrandizement," noting how Cochran says that Simpson is innocent because police planted some but not all the blood evidence against him.

 In O.J.
 Unmasked: The Trial, The Truth and the Media (1996), M.L Rantala writes that the jurors' inability to justify their reasonable doubt about all the DNA evidence reinforced the criticism they did not understand it and that is why media reenactments of the trial, such as The People v.
-O.J Simpson: American Crime Story and O.J: Made in American, continue to depict them that way.
+O.J Simpson: American Crime Story and O.J: Made in America, continue to depict them that way.

 Prosecutor Marcia Clark published Without a Doubt (1997) after the trial, stating that the jurors did not understand the DNA evidence because they were unfamiliar with it and were deliberately confused by the defense about it.
 She pointed out that, during jury selection, the defense had specifically tried to seat jurors who were unfamiliar with DNA evidence.

 Detective Mark Fuhrman published Murder in Brentwood (1997), defending himself against the claim he planted blood evidence.
 He notes that he never had custody of any of the reference blood, and denies planting the bloody glove at Simpson's home because no one knew his blood was on it until 2 days later when the labs tested it.
 He also revealed that, contrary to popular belief, he did want to testify again after the tapes revealed he used racial slurs in the past to explain those comments but the prosecution refused to redirect him.
 He stated his taking the 5th amendment was at the suggestion of his attorney.